ThatGuyMike7/masonc/README.md

 Run one of the Powershell scripts in **scripts/windows/build** to build the project.

 # Features
-Take a look inside the **documentation** folder to see language features explained in detail.
+Take a look at **documentation/mason-specification.pdf** to see language features explained in detail.